awsdocs/amazon-ecs-developer-guide/doc_source/register-multiple-targetgroups.md

 ## Example Service Definitions<a name="multiple-targetgroups-examples"></a>

 Following are a few example use cases for specifying multiple target groups in a service definition\.
+For the full syntax of a service definition, see [Service Definition Template](service_definition_parameters.md#sd-template)\.

 ### Example: Having separate load balancers for internal and external traffic<a name="multiple-targetgroups-example1"></a>